SCIInstitute/ShapeWorks/docs/use-cases/femur.md

 ## Optimizing Shape Model

 Below are the default optimization parameters when running this use case using the `--use_single_scale` tag.
 For a description of the optimize tool and its algorithmic parameters, see: [How to Optimize Your Shape Model](../workflow/optimize.md).
-Note that `use_shape_statistics_after` parameter is not used when `--use_single_scale` tag is given to the `RunUseCase`.
+Note that `use_shape_statistics_after` parameter is not used when `--use_single_scale` tag is given to the `RunUseCase.py` (in `Examples/Python/`).

 ```
 $python RunUseCase.py --use_case femur --use_single_scale